eriskr/ML2_Project/README.md

 # This is a simple application to simulate a conversation with a historical figure of your choice

-##### The application is solely based on the OpenAI API and ChatGPT.
+The application is solely based on the OpenAI API and ChatGPT.
 A simple HTML document provides the user interface where you can input your desired historical figure and start the conversation.

-###### To create your own version of this project you need to fork this repository and walk through some steps to get it up and running.
+To create your own version of this project you need to fork this repository and walk through some steps to get it up and running.

-###### What you need:
+What you need:

 - You need to create an OpenAI account and gain access to the OpenAI API to be able to use their model.
 OpenAI provides instructions on how to do this.
-You can follow this link for more information: https://platform.openai.com/docs/quickstart?context=python
+You can follow this link for more information: https://platform.openai.com/docs/quickstart?context=python.
+This guide will show you how to create an API key and insert this into your project.
+You might need to pay some money to be able to send requests to the API.

-- We also installed Flask for this project.
+- We installed Flask for this project. <br>
     On Windows:
     ```Python
     pip install flask